MrRupa/Sc1015/README.md

 - SMOTETomek Resampling
 - SMOTEENN Resampling

-we save all the resampled data in each .csv file accordingly.
+We save all the resampled data in each .csv file accordingly.

 ### 5. Logistic Regression